stndaru/os212/index.md

 Hello World!
 My name is Stefanus Ndaru Wedhatama, you can call me ```Ndaru```.
 I'm from Jakarta, Indonesia, currently enrolled in Universitas Indonesia, majoring in Computer Science.
-I have interest in UI/UX Design and some other stuff such as Aviation and a little bit of Sci-Fi.

 ### Top 10 Links